giantswarm/onsho/README.md

 # Moa

-Manage QEMU VMs that will be provisioned by bootxe.
+Manage QEMU VMs that will be provisioned by Mayu.
 With Moa you can replicate a Giant Swarm DC on a single machine or VM.

 ## Dependencies